 Pia Palme / Klaus Lang, organ (2009)

 Here, I perform with aerophone, ringmodulators, electronics, kueng-subbassrecorder unplugged and garklein recorder).
-Recorded Marienkirche Wels (Austria) during the series Im Pavillon 2009.
+Klaus Lang performs at the (pneumatic) church organ.
+Recorded at Marienkirche Wels (Austria) during the series Im Pavillon 2009.